 As you can see, the eye exam has come a long way from the early days as technology has advanced, allowing doctors to assess and evaluate ocular conditions earlier than they had in the past.
 And with early detection comes early treatment and management.
 A thorough modern eye exam is just as important for your overall health as your yearly physical with your family doctor.
 It is important to note that not every eye exam offered will have all of these instruments and checks, so it is important to inquire ahead of time as to what the eye exam consists of and whether that is right for you and your needs.

 At 360 Eyecare, we believe in offering our patients the full scope of eye health needs, and our comprehensive eye exams reflect that vision.
-Please reach out to any of our three locations to book your next eye exam today: 360 Eyecare – Rosedale, 360 Eyecare – Beaches and 360 Eyecare – Metro.
+Please reach out to either our locations to book your next eye exam today: 360 Eyecare – Rosedale and 360 Eyecare – Beaches.